FThompson/Gamepads.js/README.md

 ## `StandardMapping` dictionary ##

-A dictionary object containing button/axis `index` values for the `standard` gamepad mapping
+A dictionary object containing button/axis `index` values for the `standard` gamepad mapping.

 # Limitations #

 * The HTML5 Gamepad API may perform differently between browsers.
 Tested only on Ubuntu 18.10 with Chrome (71) and Firefox (64).
 One notable inconsistency is that Firefox considers XB1 triggers and D pad to be axes instead of buttons like Chrome , and does not consider the XB1 gamepad to be standard.
 * Tested only with an Xbox One controller.
 Many gamepads share the same standard layout and likely work without additional configuration, but non-standard gamepads (like the XB1 controller on Firefox) will need to be mapped by users of this module.
+* Browsers behave differently when detecting gamepads.
+In my tests, with Chrome the gamepad is detected automatically, but with Firefox the gamepad needs to be unplugged and plugged back in to be detected.
 * Uses ES6 features, but the HTML5 Gamepad API is new itself so this module should not need to be compiled with Babel or similar.

 # TODO #